 The modem is the device that you use to connect to the broader internet.
 You’re able to send information and receive information.

 A router turns the internet signal into a wireless band so you can connect all of your devices over WiFi.

 You want to see if you can narrow down the connection issue by plugging directly into the modem.
-If you have a fast internet speed than you logged with your tests, there may be an issue with your router.
+If you have a faster internet speed than you logged with your tests, your router may have an issue.